-- Till August 2017 the funds had been released to the DEOs through Treasuries and the DEOs release the required budget to the Mandals.
-The HMs raises the bills as per meals taken in their schools to the MEOs. - From the month of September 2017 the Centralized Payment System has been introduced. - Under Centralized Payment System the data of the students is being captured through a mobile application.
+- ❖ Till August 2017 the funds had been released to the DEOs through Treasuries and the DEOs release the required budget to the Mandals.
+The HMs raises the bills as per meals taken in their schools to the MEOs. - ❖ From the month of September 2017 the Centralized Payment System has been introduced. - ❖ Under Centralized Payment System the data of the students is being captured through a mobile application.
 Necessary pictures have also to be uploaded by the Head Master/ Teacher every day.
-In the schools, where the posting of data in the mobile app could not be possible the details are being sent by a message only from the mobile of the HMs. - The data so posted is analyzed and amount of cooking cost and honorarium to CCH is estimated.
-The estimates are sent to the District Educational for cross check and certification.
-The District Education Officer certifies the data with necessary modifications within 5 days of the succeeding month.
+In the schools, where the posting of data in the mobile app could not be possible the details are being sent by a message only from the mobile of the HMs. - ❖ The data so posted is analyzed and amount of cooking cost and honorarium to CCH is estimated.
+Based on the data the bills will be generated with the help of APCFSS and sent to the District Educational for cross check and payment.
+The District Education Officer after cross checks the data and submit the bills to Treasuries for payment within 5 days of the succeeding month.

-The honorarium and the cooking cost are transferred directly to the Bank Account of the Cook-Cum-Helpers every month before 15th regularly through e-transfer.
+❖ The honorarium and the cooking cost are transferred directly to the Bank Account of the Cooking Agencies/ Cook-Cum-Helpers every month before 15th regularly through e-transfer.